mckinneymorgan/Genealogy/README.txt

 in the command prompt.
 Output based on student created data.
 Expected input: cat testRun.out

+Makefile: Initial code provided by Dr. Finkel, with minor modifications.
-Makefile: Intended to easily compile and run student program.
+Intended to easily compile and run student program.
 May invoke a variety of commands using the 'make' prefix.
 Expected input (example): make run
 Modification of run based on desired input text file and output destination